Skip to content

 • VRAM peak: 16+ GB per worker

-• When to use: high-volume production ingest where you’ve already validated the workload mix on 24 GB.
+• When to use: high-volume ingest of small or I/O-heavy docs where you’ve already validated that in-worker concurrency beats simply adding 24 GB workers.

 MinerU 3.2.x exposes five backends; the template accepts all of them as a per-job string.
 You don’t need to change the endpoint or the GPU pool to switch — the same worker can handle different backends on consecutive jobs.